Virgula0/H.D.S/README.md

 2. **Daemon Authentication:**
     - Daemon authenticates via **REST API** before establishing a **TCP** connection.
-    - Credentials are sent via command-line arguments, which could be stolen easily if a malicious actor have access remotely to the machine.
+    - ~~Credentials are sent via command-line arguments, which could be stolen easily if a malicious actor have access remotely to the machine.~~ Fixed with https://github.com/Virgula0/H.D.S/pull/39

 3. **gRPC Security:**
     - gRPC communication currently lacks **SSL/TLS certificates** for encryption.